-We’ve come a long way from Adam Smith’s 1776 view that services are not wealth generators.
-Today we find many of our economies are 80%, and growing, based on services.
+We’ve come a long way from Adam Smith’s 1776 view in “Wealth of Nations” that services are not wealth generators.
+Today we find many of our economies are 80% (and growing) based on services.

 Why do we see this shift?
 And, further, what are the implications?
 Let’s find out!

-The growing important of Services in our economies
+The growing importance of Services in our economies

-Jump forwards to 2017, and we find a different story.
+Jump forward to 2017, and we find a different story.
+Food delivery service Jump forward to 2017, and we find a different story.
 Food delivery service Just Eat’s revenue was £546Mn.
-Uber a revenue of $11.3Bn.
+Uber’s$11.3Bn.
 Apple’s 2018 revenue from services was $37.2Bn (14% of overall revenue).
 Security services company Securitas had 92Bn SEK revenue.
 Handelsbanken – the best growing (bank) equity in history – had revenue of 41Bn SEK in 2017.

-Hopefully we agree that services can no longer be seen the same way as in 1776.
-Nowadays services are wealth creators.
-They are a substantial, and growing, component of our economies.
-Let’s back this point up a little more.
+Hopefully, we agree that services can no longer be seen the same way as in 1776.
+Nowadays, services are wealth creators.
+They are a substantial and growing component of our economies.
+But don’t just take my word for it!
 Back in 2000, the Organisation for Economic Co-operation and Development (OECD) was saying:

 “manufacturing [is] slipping to less than 20% of GDP and the role of services rising to more than 70% in some OECD countries”OECD, 2000